slamora/brackets-wiki/Creating-and-Posting-Brackets-Hotfix-Releases.md

 This document outlines the steps needed to create a hotfix branch and release for Brackets Sprint (XX).

-Please note that the release's version number can consist of a major and minor component, for example "34.1".
-Each subsequent release should use a new, increasing version number.
+Please note that the release's version number can consist of a major and minor component.
+For example in "34.1", "34" is the major and "1" is the minor version.
+The Windows Wix installer will upgrade a previous install in-place, so long as the version (major and minor) to install is greater than the version already installed (and so long as the `UpgradeCode` matches).

 ### Setup the hotfix branch